RaffaelaCabriolu/MyDoc/help/faq.rst

    ``sbatch: error: Batch job submission failed: Requested node configuration is not available`` With 1GB/core it works fine.
 What might be the cause to this?"

-On Stallo we have two different configurations available; 16 core and 20 core nodes - with both a total of 32 GB of memory/node.
+On the HPC have different configurations available; 16 core and 20 core nodes - with both a total of 32 GB of memory/node.
 If you ask for full nodes by specifying both number of nodes and cores/node together with 2 GB of memory/core, you will ask for 20 cores/node and 40 GB of memory.
-This configuration does not exist on Stallo.
+This configuration does not exist on the HPC.
 If you ask for 16 cores, still with 2GB/core, there is a sort of buffer within SLURM no allowing you to consume absolutely all memory available (system needs some to work).
 2000MB/core works fine, but not 2 GB for 16 cores/node.